Guest Photos of the Month

-The Grey Hare Inn property and owners Cindy and Jay were featured in November’s issue of the new magazine Old Mission Living.
+The Grey Hare Inn property and owners Cindy and Jay were featured in November 2017 and September 2018 issues of the new magazine Old Mission Living.
 For more details you can request a copy of the article or go to our Facebook page.

 Recent food and wine article we think you might find interesting: Click here to read a great article about Boathouse proprietor Doug Kosch and his family in the summer issue of Family Circle Magazine titled “Farm to Fork.”
 The story highlights six of the Kosch’s family recipes using simple, in-season ingredients from their home garden!